-As the old saying goes, it’s not what you know but who you know—and networking is one of the best ways to ensure that, when it comes to advancing your career and professional reputation, you know the right people.
+As the old saying goes, it’s not what you know but who you know—and networking is one of the best ways to ensure that, when it comes to advancing your business and professional reputation, you know the right people.

 1) What is networking?

 In the context of this article, we’ll primarily use ‘networking’ to refer specifically to face-to-face interactions, in a professional or semi-professional setting, that aim to establish relationships with people who will become your friends, employers, or colleagues.
 However, networking is increasingly an online activity too, with websites like LinkedIn allowing people to share business connections and employment recommendations more easily than ever before.

 If you’re new to networking, you may come across the common advice that it’s possible to integrate anybody into your network: old school or university classmates, distant family members, the families of your friends, any professionals you know, and so on.

 While this can be a helpful way to boost your network with low-hanging fruit, it’s important to remember that opportunities do exist for more focused networking.
 For example, many meetups are built around running networking events for their members.
 There are also many organisations that encourage networking amongst people with similar interests or backgrounds.
 The Government Grants & Fundraising meetup for instance, aims to connect founders in pursuit of additional working capital.

 2) Three tips for effective networking

 Given the obvious benefits of networking, it’s discouraging to note that many people report finding it difficult to network effectively.
 Of course, networking can be tough: it requires you to get outside of your comfort zone, interact with strangers, and manage the pressure of knowing that first impressions really are lasting.

 Fortunately, the skills of successful networking can be taught and learned.
 So, if you’re uncertain about your own networking skills, consider the following three skills: they could help you stand out from the crowd like a networking pro.